Myitkyina: Population

-As the capital of the state, it has government offices, and a greater population than other cities in the state.
+As the capital of the state, it has government offices and a greater population than other cities in the state.
 The city has a population of approximately 150,000, with a mix of Kachin, Shan, Bamar, Burmese Gorkha and some Chinese and Indians.

 The Kachin language is the common language among the Kachin.
-Some people can speak English and Nepali while the town's people mostly speak in Burmese which is the national language of Myanmar.
+Some people can speak English and Nepali, while the town's people mostly speak Burmese which is the national language of Myanmar.

 Foreigners are now free to visit Myitkyina without prior government permission, although not advised due to a civil war ongoing currently as of February 2025.

 Religion

 Major religions are Theravada Buddhism, Christianity (Roman Catholic and Baptist are major denominations), and other religions such as animism and Islam.

 Economy

 Myitkyina is the business center of Kachin State, with many natural resources like jade, gold, amber and teak, as well as wood and agricultural products.
-As per government data, almost US$2 billion in jade were exported yearly in 2010 and 2011.
+As per government data, almost US$2 billion in jade was exported yearly in 2010 and 2011.
 Now, due to fighting between Kachin Independence Army rebels and the government, most businesses in the region have gone down.